-- Comprehensive budgeting and monitoring systems with an annual budget and monthly financial reports which are reviewed by the CEO and submitted to the entire Trust Board every month; - Regular reviews by the Finance and Audit Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - Setting targets to measure financial and other performance; - Clearly defined purchasing (asset purchase or capital investment) guidelines; - Delegation of authority and segregation of duties; and - Identification and management of risks.
+- Comprehensive budgeting and monitoring systems with an annual budget and monthly financial reports which are reviewed by the CEO and submitted to the entire Trust Board every month; - Regular reviews by the Finance and Audit Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - Setting targets to measure financial and other performance; - Clearly defined purchasing (asset purchase or capital investment) guidelines; - · Delegation of authority and segregation of duties; and - Identification and management of risks.

-The Trust Board has decided to buy-in an internal audit service from Keystone Knowledge for the period 1 September 2022 to 31 August 2023.
-This service was supplemented by safeguarding audits undertaken by Services4Schools, an external review of governance and a School Resources Management Review, both requested by the Trust and commissioned by the DfE.
+The Trust Board has decided to buy-in an internal audit service from Keystone Knowledge for the period 1 September 2023 to 31 August 2024.
+This service was supplemented by safeguarding audits undertaken by Services4Schools.

 The internal auditor's role includes giving advice on financial matters and performing a range of checks on the Trust's financial systems.
-In particular the checks carried out in the current period included:
+The checks carried out in the current period included reviewing the controls in respect of: